wolvery/WSN/README.md

 ## About
 Bachelor’s thesis to degree in Computer Engineering at CEFET-MG which consists of a implementation of a 6LoWPAN Wireless Sensor's Network sending data to a IPv6 Gateway.
 The Wireless sensors were Arduinos which monitored iluminity, temperature and humidity at some location.
 A website available at a Raspberry exhibit these data collected from the wireless network.
 Technologies used : C++,C, NodeJs, MongoDB.
 ## How To
-To properly use this work, you need to set up at the mondodb database the follow schema:
+To properly use this work, you need to set up at the mongodb database the follow schema:
 ```
 /***
 Schemas to be used as Models